Pallandos/quarkdown-language-support/README.md

-# quarkdown-syntax-highlighting README
+# quarkdown-syntax-highlighting

-This is the README for your extension "quarkdown-syntax-highlighting".
-After writing up a brief description, we recommend including the following sections.
+This extension provides syntax support for the amzing [Quarkdown language](https://quarkdown.com/)

 ## Features